atikahtajarimim/ecc3479-project/README.md

 # Impact of COVID-19 on Australian Graduate Outcomes

+## Group Members:
+• Nur Atikah Binti Mohamad Tajarimim - [36851825]
+• Madeeha Binti Muhamad Subki - [36856606]

 ## Research Question
 What was the effect of graduating during the COVID-19 economic downturn on the starting salaries and full-time employment rates of fresh Australian undergraduates in 2020 compared to the pre-pandemic cohort of 2018?

 ## Repository Structure
-* **code/**: Contains 'data_analysis.py' (the Python script used to transform and merge raw data).
+• code/: Contains 'data_analysis.py' and 'eda_report.ipynb'.
-* **data/raw/**: Contains the original QILT GOS Excel files for 2018 and 2020.
+• data/raw/: Original QILT GOS Excel files.
-* **data/clean/**: Contains 'final_pandemic_research_data.csv' (the merged dataset ready for analysis).
+• data/clean/: 'final_pandemic_research_data.csv'.
-* **requirements.txt**: The list of libraries (pandas,openpyxl) needed to run this.
+• requirements.txt: List of libraries needed (no trailing dots).

+## Data Codebook (Full Dataset)
+Column Name         Description                                 Units Study_Area          Academic field of study.
+Text Salary_18           Median starting salary in 2018.
+AUD ($) Salary_20           Median starting salary in 2020.
+AUD ($) Salary_18_Adj       2018 Salary adjusted to 2020 dollars.
+AUD ($)
+Salary_Diff         Real change in salary (2020 - 2018_Adj).
+AUD ($)
+FTE_18              Full-Time Employment rate (2018).           %
+FTE_20              Full-Time Employment rate (2020).           %
+FTE_Diff            Change in FTE rate (FTE_20 - FTE_18).       pp

+## Methodology
+1. Inflation Adjustment: 2018 salaries were adjusted to 2020 AUD using a cumulative CPI factor of 1.027 (approx. 2.7% over 2 years) to ensure a "real" comparison.
+2. Cleaning: Removed 'All study areas' and 'Standard deviation' rows.

 ## Software Information
 This project is written in **Python 3**.
 To run the code, I must have the following packages installed: